 What does your environment look like?

 Every organization is different.
 The diversity and complexity of your IT footprint, as well as the number of employees, will affect how many help desk tier 1 support staff you should hire.
-If you're rolling out bring-your-own-device (BYOD) programs and a slew of enterprise applications using multiple networks and operating systems, help desk tickets will be much more varied than a company using primarily one type of PC with one operating system.
+If you're rolling out new computers and a slew of enterprise applications using multiple networks and operating systems, help desk tickets will be much more varied than a company using primarily one type of PC with one operating system.